 By the time we hit Double Trouble, our third club, the group was pumped.
 Double Trouble is located in an ancient brick vault basement in a narrow alley close to the Astronomical Clock.
 The dance floor was packed, and those still requiring space had resorted to table tops and the bar.
 As we swarmed the dance floor, a couple of my new found 20-something girlfriends shouted, “I wish my Mom was as lit as you.”
 Evidently there was alcohol fueling those words, but I had won my way into their hearts, while being mindful to not become the 50-something token party girl in their Instagram story.

 Of course the final destination of the whole evening was to end up at Karlovy Lazne.
+The Karlovy Lazne entry fee had been covered with our tour fee, so we were able to skip the line for immediate access.
 This 5-story dance club is Central Europe’s biggest music club, right by the Charles Bridge in the heart of Old Town.
 Different themed music played on each level to a packed dance floor.
 We checked them all out, but several in our group settled on the “oldies” floor with its timeless rock music, an ironic twist to the night, since it was thoroughly my era, but their retro cool music.

 Somewhere in the 5 stories and 100s of people, I got separated from my daughter, which threatened to make it bad parenting night number three, but thankfully she was with some of our original group who texted and assured me she was fine and that they would bring her home.
 I rolled in at 3am, and she was, dare I say much later.

 The next morning, we were on the train to Terezin Concentration Camp by 9am.
 To her credit, she rallied and was all in for the tour, although the fresh air out the train window appeared welcome.
 Our history and cultural experience was back on track.